Creative Coding

 The reader is already doing work.
 They are holding the argument in their head, mapping terms to concepts, and deciding whether the article is worth trusting.

 A good visual reduces that load.
-It lets them see a relationship faster than prose alone would allow.
-It gives them a handle on the system.
-It makes a hidden step visible.
+It makes a relationship visible faster than prose alone would.
+It gives the reader a handle on the system.
+It turns a hidden step into something they can inspect.

-A bad visual increases the load while pretending to help.
+A bad visual does the opposite while pretending to help.

 Use the visual when it teaches.
 Cut it when it only flatters the page.